 Not only is the waterfront due for renovations to plan for rising sea levels, but many buildings need refurbishment for quality purposes as well.
 Bruning pointed out that one of his main concerns was also that fewer residents are visiting the waterfront.

-"We want to create an experience that's going to bring the greater Redondo community back to the
+"We want to create an experience that's going to bring the greater Redondo community back to the waterfront," Bruning said.

 Plans revealed at Saturday's meeting involve the installation of water features, a wider variety of dining experiences, a market hall and local retail shops.
 There also are plans for a small theater and a boutique hotel on the beach with access to the ocean.